ajsohl/-pxeserver/README.md

 ## Using WSL2
 Virtualbox will need to be installed in Windows (not WSL) but Vagrant and Ansible should be installed in WSL2.

+## FTP
+I've seperated the pxe server playbook from the ftp server playbook since I'm still working through bugs with using VSFTP and ansible.